feeniks01/xstock-options/app/README.md

 # xOptions

-A permissionless platform for trading options on tokenized stocks on Solana.
+A permissionless platform for trading **American-style options** on tokenized stocks on Solana.

+**American-Style Options**: Buyers can exercise their options at any time before expiration, providing flexibility to capture profits early or manage positions proactively.

 ## Prerequisites